nntam/clean-code/README.md

 Writing clean code requires using myriad little techniques. *This "code-sense" is the key.*

 In short, a programmer who writes clean code is an artist.

+### What is Clean Code?

+Clean code is pleasing to read.

+Clean code exhibits close attention to detail.

+Clean code makes it easy for other people to enhance it.

+There is a difference between *code that is easy to read* and *code that is easy to change*.

+Code, without tests, is not clean.

+Smaller is better.
+Keep it simple and orderly.

+The beautiful code *makes the language look like it was made for the problem!*

+### We are Authors

+The ratio of time spent reading vs. writing is well over 10:1.

+To write new code we need to read the old one.

 ## Chapter 2 - Meaningful Names
 ## Chapter 3 - Functions